GMdSilva/FastConformation/README.md

 ## Contributing

-We welcome contributions to FastEnsemble.
+We welcome contributions to FastConformation.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).